complete-ts/complete/packages/complete-lint/README.md

 - [`prettier`](https://github.com/prettier/prettier) - The main code formatter, as explained above.
 - [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) - A plugin used because Prettier will not organize imports automatically.
 - [`prettier-plugin-packagejson`](https://github.com/matzkoh/prettier-plugin-packagejson) - A plugin used because Prettier will not organize "package.json" files automatically.
+- [`tsx`](https://github.com/privatenumber/tsx) - A tool to run a TypeScript file directly.
+This is included so that you can execute your linting script without having to explicitly install it.

 ## Why Code Formatting is Important